ebonnal/streamable/README.md

 ## `.flatten`

-Defines the ungrouping of parent elements assuming that they are `Iterable`s.
+Defines the ungrouping of elements assuming that they are `Iterable`s.

 ```python
 integers: Stream[int] = integer_batches.flatten()
 ```

-It has an optional `concurrency` parameter to flatten several parent iterables concurrently (threads).
+It has an optional `concurrency` parameter to flatten several iterables concurrently (threads).

 ## `.slow`

-Defines a maximum rate at which parent elements are yielded.
+Defines a maximum rate at which elements are yielded.

 ```python
 slowed_integers: Stream[int] = integers.slow(frequency=2)